Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Results

-In Experiment B, real beam-hardening affected projection data was used for reconstruction.
-Again, the projection domain difference to the ground-truth data was evaluated.
-Figure \ref{fig:B-proj} shows the distribution of MSE of the test datasets for all three considered methods.
+In Experiment B, real projection data was used for reconstruction.
+The given image slices from the 2DeteCT dataset using FBP merely pose one possible reconstruction result.
+Thus, there exists no true ground-truth image information in Experiment B and the comparison to the supervised approach as well as the quantitative MSE/SSIM evaluation in the image domain should be omitted.
+Again, the projection domain difference to the measured data was evaluated.
+As no GT was available, the supervised network could not be applied.
+Figure~\ref{fig:B-proj}(a) shows the distribution of MSE of the test datasets for all considered methods.
 It can be observed that, in terms of similarity to raw data, FBP and ML perform slightly worse than the network reconstruction.
-It should be noted here that the reconstruction for our method is pure network inference.
-For a number of 10 reconstructions, we observe a mean reconstruction time of 438 ms ($\pm$ 51 ms) per dataset for the network reconstruction, whereas FBP takes 1717 ms ($\pm$ 47 ms) and ML reconstruction takes approx. 63 400 ms ($\pm$ 2 200 ms) on average. \\
+The deviations of this figure also characterize the forward-model mismatch between forward projected image results and real measurement data.